overhide/pay2my.app/howto/README.md

-First, some pre-requisites, a browser alone will no longer suffice.
+First, some pre-requisites, a browser alone will no longer suffice for this example.

 You will need <a target="_blank" href="https://nodejs.org/en/download/">node.js</a> to run this particular sample back-end.

-Next, we need the actual <a target="_blank" href="https://github.com/overhide/pay2my.app/tree/master/demo-back-end">demo back-end source code</a> in addition to the browser-side front-end code snippet.
+Next, we need the actual <a target="_blank" href="https://github.com/overhide/pay2my.app/tree/master/demo-back-end">demo back-end source code</a> in addition to the browser-side front-end code snippet above.

 > **</>**
 >
 > To study snippets of the back-end code used in this write-up please see the simple <a target="_blank" href="https://github.com/overhide/pay2my.app/tree/master/demo-back-end">demo back-end source code</a> as it lives in GitHub.

-This the same back-end code running as Azure functions used for all the <a target="_blank" href="https://www.npmjs.com/package/pay2my.app#demos">code demos</a> (at least the ones using a back-end).
+Note: the source code above is the same back-end running as Azure functions used for <a target="_blank" href="https://www.npmjs.com/package/pay2my.app#demos">the other in-repo code demos</a>.

 It's pretty straight forward to get this back-end running locally (<a target="_blank" href="https://github.com/overhide/pay2my.app#local-development">source of truth instructions</a>).

-To get the back-end running...
+To get the back-end running on your computer...

 - with the `https://github.com/overhide/pay2my.app` repository synced on your local machine
 - with <a target="_blank" href="https://nodejs.org/en/download/">node.js</a> installed